HumphreyKwok/WYSIWYG-form-demo/README.md

 2. create an usable form [ x ]

-3. add frontend validation to the form [ ]
+3. add frontend validation to the form [ x ]

 4. add server action to handle the submitted form data [ x ]

-5. add backend validation for server actions [ ]
+5. add backend validation for server actions [ x ]

 6. add a toastify component to notify the user when the form is sucessfully submitted [ ]